ome/ngff/rfc/wip-tform/index.md

 The Saalfeld lab at Janelia developed a [custom format](https://github.com/saalfeldlab/template-building/wiki/Hdf5-Deformation-fields) for storing affine and displacement field transformations in HDF5 which is similarly less interoperable thatn would be ideal.

+## Abandoned Ideas

+One consideration was to change (reverse) the order of parameters for transformations to match the convention used by many libraries.
+We opted not to make this change for two reasons.
+First, to maintain backward-compatibility.
+Second, the convention used by the libraries generally applies for 2D and 3D spatial transformations, but the specification should be applicable to transformations of arbitrary dimension and axis type, where there is not a strong convention we are aware of.

+An early consideration was to use axis names to indicate correspondence across different coordinate systems (i.e. if two coordinate systems both have the "x" axis, then it is "the same" axis.
+We abandoned this for several reasons.
+It was restrictive - it is useful to have many coordinate systems with an "x" axis without requiring that they be "identical."
+Under our early idea, every set of spatial axes would need unique names ("x1", "x2", ...), and this seemed burdensome.
+As well, this approach would have also made transformations less explicit and likely would have required more complicated implementations.
+For example, points in two coordinate systems with re-ordered axis names `["x","y"]` vs `["y","x"]` would need to be axis-permuted, even if such a permutation was not explicitly specified.

 ## Future possibilities